 Myth # 1

-We are told not to let dogs eat raw eggs due to the risk of salmonella, which is true.
-Salmonella from eggs can affect your dog but keep in mind that dogs are capable of processing more bacteria than us.
-However, some dogs do suffer from food allergies that may cause breakouts on the dog's skin.
+We are told not to let dogs eat raw eggs due to the risk of salmonella, which is partially true.
+Salmonella is commonly found in raw eggs, but it's also important to keep in mind that dogs are capable of processing more bacteria than us, so the actual risk is quite low.

 Though some recommend avoiding raw food such as eggs because of the bacteria risks, anyone who has fed raw will know that high-quality ingredients and proper storage and handling will minimize the risk of any adverse effects.

 That being said, dogs that are sick or immune-compromised should be more cautious.
-Fortunately, cooked eggs are still very nutritious.
+Fortunately, cooked eggs are also a very nutritious option.

 Myth # 2